 Vitamins had their day in the sun, but it seems isolated vitamins cannot replace the inherent wellness offered in whole-foods nutrition.
 It’s time to make room for the promise of superfoods that aren’t defined by the obsolete limitations of macronutrients but rather celebrated for their clinical significance.
 Multivitamins served a great purpose in 1942 and kept diseases of deprivation away, but today’s superfoods aim at providing a sustainable form of energy that feeds both body and mind.

 Superfoods are more than a multi.
-They can restore cellular health and quite possibly even cellular wisdom, which is vitally important for longevity and quality of life.
+They have the potential to help restore cellular health and quite possibly even cellular wisdom, which is vitally important for longevity and quality of life.
 Locked within each human cell is the intelligence for self-healing, which is the most powerful medicine of all, and protecting that wisdom may be the power behind superfoods.